ethereum/consensus-specs/specs/altair/beacon-chain.md

 ## Initialize state for Altair testnets

-This helper function is only for initializing the pure Altair testnets and tests, where we use the dummy where the `ALTAIR_FORK_SLOT` GENESIS_SLOT`.
+This helper function is only for initializing the pure Altair testnets and tests, where we set `ALTAIR_FORK_SLOT = GENESIS_SLOT`.

 *Note*: The function `initialize_beacon_state_from_eth1` is modified with `ALTAIR_FORK_VERSION` fork version and initial sync committees.